ivanj26/Dots-A-Game-About-Connecting/README.md

 # How to use?

 1. Clone the repository.
-2. Construct the matrix and its color as you wish.
+2. Construct the matrix and its color as you want to.
 3. Compile main file with the following command.

     ```shell